prihandiva/PWL_POS/public/adminlte/docs/components/miscellaneous.md

 ### Dropdown Menu Large

-You can add the `.dropdown-menu-lg` to `.dropdown-menu` for a bigger dropdown menu.
+You can add the `.dropdown-barang-lg` to `.dropdown-barang` for a bigger dropdown barang.

 ### Dropdown Hover

 You can add the `.dropdown-hover` class beside this classes:
-- `.dropdown` (to use hover for the whole dropdown menu)
+- `.dropdown` (to use hover for the whole dropdown barang)
-- `.dropdown-menu` (to use hover on a specific menu item & sub menus)
+- `.dropdown-barang` (to use hover on a specific barang item & sub menus)
-- `.dropdown-submenu` (to use hover on a specific sub menu item & sub sub menus)
+- `.dropdown-submenu` (to use hover on a specific sub barang item & sub sub menus)

 ### Form Control Bottom Border Only